posted on October 28, 2014 at 12:00 AM

 posted on December 13, 2013 at 12:00 AM

-Iowa Public Televisions’ Ready for School Initiative will allow 300 participants in 25 Iowa communities to take the PBS TeacherLine online Raising Readers course, Preparing Preschoolers for Success for FREE over the course of the next year.
+Iowa Public Televisions’ Ready for School Initiative will allow 300 childcare providers to take the PBS TeacherLine online Raising Readers course, Preparing Preschoolers for Success course for FREE within the 2014-2015 school year.
 IPTV is looking for care providers interested in this opportunity.

 posted on November 21, 2013 at 11:26 AM